 And should you call Holy Diver the best album ever of this powerful steamer called Dio?
 No, definitely not.
-But already very good and for sure producing this lighthouse, paving the way forward for the others and in my book much better, more powerful and rounded albums.
+But already very good and – for sure – it serves as a lighthouse.
+The record paved the way forward for the future and – in my book – much better, more powerful and rounded albums.

 If there is anything negative about the record, then that the track list was supposedly thrown together somewhat hastily.
 A better choice would have brought better quality for sure.
 The following albums are proof of the pudding in this respect.
 Another point is that the mastering effort kind of went astray and the drums are too present to the detriment of the guitar work, which is a pity.
 Now, be this as it may, the overall result is still stellar and the album itself a fully rounded product.

 By launching his very own flagship, Dio started to write Heavy Metal history.
 Holy Diver is the first of Dio‘s productions that for sure acted as a beacon to many other bands wanting to establish themselves in the same genre.
 This album should most definitely live on your music shelf.
 If you are a metalhead and it is not yet there, get it.

 As proverbial proof of the pudding, the record made it onto the Old’n’Tasty series.
 Stellar.

 Record Rating: 8/10 | Label: Vertigo / Mercury | Web: Official Site